69BlaSh/Projet2/README.md

 # Project 1/6 - Web Developer Path

-## Reservia - Transform a mock-up into a website.
+## Transform a mock-up into a website.

 ### Specifications: